centreon/centreon-documentation/versioned_docs/version-24.04/graph-views/upgrade.md

 Be sure to read the release notes for an explanation of features, fixes and custom procedures.

-**When you are upgrading to a new major or minor version (i.e: A.B.x with A or B that changes), you need to contact our Support service to retrieve the new repository**.
+**When you are upgrading to a new major version (i.e: A.B.x with A or B that changes), you need to contact our Support service to retrieve the new repository**.